SteffWS/qb-target/README.md

 Credit to [qb-target](https://github.com/qbcore-framework/qb-target) for the great work and updates.

 Additional thanks to [nemaDev](https://github.com/nemaDev) for his contributions.
-This repository builds upon his work with!
+This repository builds upon his work!

 ## Contact
 For any issues, suggestions, or custom requests, join our Discord community.